 Carl Heilman II's Guide to Leaf Peeping in the Lake George Area

-Leaf peeping is a great way to discover some of the most breathtaking views in the area during fall.
-In his guide, Carl Heilman II shares his photographs of the colorful views overlooking the lake and reveals the best spots you should visit.
-Who knows, you may capture an amazing photo yourself!
+Renowned photographer Carl Heilman II shares his photographs of the colorful views overlooking the lake and reveals the best spots you should visit.
+Check out his tips below and then go grab an Instagrammable photo yourself!

-Where: View of Lake George from Asas Island near Hague
+Where to get the view: View of Lake George from Asas Island near Hague.

-Where: View looking toward Lake George Village from Stewarts Ledge
+Where to get the view: View looking toward Lake George Village from Stewarts Ledge.

-Where: Field in Bolton Landing, view of The Narrows of Lake George
+Where to get the view: Field in Bolton Landing, view of The Narrows of Lake George.